sercante-llc/pardot-pusher/README.md

 # Pardot Pusher
+An way to add a send to Pardot button for Lightning in salesforce.

 Push records from the CRM to Pardot on demand
 With process builder and an APEX class, we can create a way for prospects to be created in Pardot by having Salesforce automations (apex) fill out a Pardot Form Handler.